Do you struggle to stay on schedule?

-You can use this trick for your Bible study, Small group session, Women’s Ministry Fellowship, speaking engagement, and Sunday school class.
+This tip will help keep your Bible study, small group session, Women’s Ministry Fellowship, speaking engagement, and Sunday school class on schedule.

 There is nothing worse than running out of time.
 Except maybe going over!

 It’s easy to get caught up in a discussion, a lesson point, or a story.
 You glance down at your watch and gasp!
 How did that much time slip away?

 If you struggle to stay on schedule, listen up!

 I learned this super, simple tip during my Bible Study Fellowship training.

 Before you lead, teach, or speak, write the time in the left-hand margin for every point, activity, or question.